This Brisbane to Sunshine Coast road trip blog post was originally published in October 2017 and last updated in July 2020.

 Marcoola itself seemed to be super sleepy to me, with a near-empty beach up for grabs.

 First thing’s first: this town’s name is pronounced moo-LOO-luh-bah, not moo-loo-LAH-bah (my Aussie road trip buddy thoroughly enjoyed making fun of me for that one, oops!).

 Mooloolaba is one of the larger towns on the Sunshine Coast.
-Personally, I don’t think it hosts the best beaches; I DO, however, think it makes for a great spot from which to catch the sunset.
+Personally, I don’t think it hosts the best beaches; I DO, however, think it’s one of the best sunset spots from Brisbane to Noosa.
 Head up to Point Cartwright Lighthouse and either stake out a sunset spot from up there, or walk through Beacon Lighthouse Reserve and down to the rocky beach.
 From either place you’ll be able to watch the sun go down over the Mooloolah River.

 Day 2: Noosa